The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Conclusion

 \section{Conclusion}

-We presented \geg{}, a game-theoretic formulation of the generalized eigenvalue problem (GEP).
-Our formulation enabled the development of a novel algorithm that scales to massive datasets.
-The GEP underlies many classical data processing tools across the sciences, and we believe our proposed approach finally unblocks its use on the ever-growing size of modern datasets.
+We presented \geg{}, a game-theoretic formulation of the generalized eigenvalue problem (\gep{}).
+Our formulation enabled the development of a novel algorithm that scales to massive streaming datasets.
+The \gep{} underlies many classical data processing tools across the sciences, and we believe our proposed approach unblocks its use on the ever-growing size of modern datasets in the streaming setting.
 In particular, it achieves this by parallelizing computation using modern AI-centric distributed compute infrastructure such as GPUs and TPUs.

-In future work, we aim to explore improved Riemannian optimizers, analyze the theoretical convergence rate, and study alternative parallel implementations.
-We also plan to explore embedding our solver as a differentiable module within other machine learning pipelines.